 IEP evaluates higher education institutions in the context of their specific goals and objectives with the aim of improving quality.
-The Programme applies a context-driven approach to its evaluations, emphasises an inclusive self-evaluation process and institutional self-knowledge as a contribution to improved strategic leadership accompanied by efficient internal governance and management, as well as for external accountability purposes.
+The Programme applies a context-driven approach to its evaluations, emphasises an inclusive self-evaluation process and institutional self-knowledge.
+This supports improved strategic leadership and efficient internal governance and management, as well as contributes to external accountability.